 In 2012 Ruby did some research into women owned businesses to uncover “first” challenges, finding that nearly half of our respondents said ‘dealing with certain areas of business they had no previous exposure to’ was top of the list of things they found most challenging when starting up their business.
 High on the list of other challenges were ‘securing business,’ and ‘controlling the hours worked’.

-It appears that in the intervening six years - between Ruby’s women-owned business focussed research and this recent report - controlling hours worked and making sacrifices are still the order of the day for SME owners.
+It appears that in the intervening six years - between Ruby’s women-owned business focussed research and this more recent 2018 report - controlling hours worked and making sacrifices are still the order of the day for SME owners.

 Digital tools can help, and they do this in two ways.
 They can expand a business’s offering or they can support a business to streamline its processes.
-Take for example, the time and cost crunch of chasing invoices.
-Westpac has invested in developing a product to help with the challenge.

-Businesses that experienced growth in sales, profitability and productivity were those that were ‘innovation active’.
+On the upside the report showed businesses that experienced growth in sales, profitability and productivity were those that were ‘innovation active’.
 By putting effort into significantly improving their operations or offering new goods and services, and considering the big picture rather than the day to day of running a business, they benefited.

-For more on the report, see here.
+For more on various past reports, see here.

-Tips from Ganesh Chandrasekkar (above), General Manager SME Banking, Westpac Group
+Tips from SME Banking, Westpac Group

 1. Make time for you and your business – our research found that over a third of small businesses are compromising their wellbeing, with the top three sacrifices being their personal finances, their health, and their connection with others.
 Being in your best health mentally, physically and emotionally will help your business thrive, particularly when it comes to making decisions and innovating.
 Learn to say ‘no’ to avoid spreading yourself too thin.